 Here are my tips about how to plan your OC play calendar for all the amazing outdoor events happening in Orange County.
 At least, this is how I do it.

-You can click over to my OC Outdoor Family Calendar where I have links to calendars on other sites and usually highlight special events and activities.
+Below are links to calendars on other sites and usually highlight special events and activities.
 However, every family has different interests and kids at different ages – so putting out a one size fits all calendar doesn’t make sense.
 What does make sense?
 Sit down at your computer once a month (or once a quarter) and plan out your play.
 I know how it is.
 If you don’t write it down, it’s not going to happen.

 #1 – Open up your existing family calendar (whether it’s on your phone or online).
 You can also print a blank calendar in Google if you have a Gmail account or find a calendar template site.
 I’ve gone back to my old-fashioned paper calendar and I absolutely LOVE it!